nus-cs2113-AY2223S2/ip/README.md

 # Duke project template

-This is a project template for a greenfield Java project.
+Welcome!
+This is a User Guide for the task tracker Duke!
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij